American Nurses Association v. Illinois case brief

 1986 U.S. Ct of Appeals 7th circuit

-Reasoning: If they really are just complaining about a lack of a comparable worth study to make sure men and women get same pay, then there is no case.
-Posner wants to look closer at complaint.
+Reasoning: If they really are just complaining about a lack of a comparable worth study to make sure men and women get the same pay, then there is no case.
+Posner wants to look closer at the complaint.
 A complaint cannot be dismissed merely because it includes invalid claims along with a valid claim.
-Posner says that when a defendant is unclear about a particular allegation, plaintiff must amend for a more definite statement.
-Otherwise it would not be fair.
-He finds that if the government willfully decided not to pay comparable wages because they thought men deserved to pay more, then complaint can exist and survive a motion to dismiss.
-A complaint is not required to allege all, or even any, of facts logically entailed by claim.
+Posner says that when a defendant is unclear about a particular allegation, the plaintiff must amend for a more definite statement.
+Otherwise, it would not be fair.
+He finds that if the government willfully decided not to pay comparable wages because they thought men deserved to pay more, then the complaint can exist and survive a motion to dismiss.
+A complaint is not required to allege all, or even any, of facts logically entailed by the claim.

 Visiting: http://www.fbdetox.com to rid yourself of that social media addition.

 Checking out our store on Etsy: http://www.bohobuttons.com